 |

-Option 2: Create an Output Feed (Best Practice)
+Option 2: Output Feed (recommended)

 Step 1: Create a new Output Feed